tony-twotimes/Nmap-/README.md

 ### <img width="599" height="287" alt="image" src="https://github.com/user-attachments/assets/92a76cb5-0f92-4add-aa83-f83307af6618" />

+Why I Ran This:

+This is the initial surface-level scan to identify what common TCP ports are open on the target.
+It provides a quick picture of:

+- which services are exposed
+- whether the host is alive
+- whether the network path is normal (no firewalls blocking)
+- This is the first step my recon workflow.

+-What It Revealed:

+We discovered:

+- SSH (22)
+- HTTP (80)
+- MSRPC (135)
+- NetBIOS (139)
+- SMB (445)
+- WSDAPI (5357)

+This confirms the host is Windows-based and running classic Windows services (SMB, RPC).
+It also showed that SSH is unexpectedly enabled, which is unusual for Windows.

+This scan acts as your baseline enumeration

 Step 2: Enumerate Services

 *There are several services worth enumerating here.
 80/tcp, if IIS is installed, we can enumerate web content, directories, versions and exploits.
 135/tcp Remote Procedure Call - a gateway to lots of Win enumeration that is necessary for SMB.
 139/tcp Clasic SMB enumberation shares, users and sessions.
 445/tcp This is the main service I'll focus on.
 Here we'll find Shares, permissions, SMB versions, users, and potential exploits.
 I will work on enumerating this more in a future lab; for now I'd like to continue evaluating Nmap's capabilities.*